JonasKoenig/CodeOnMyMind/README.md

 - `Sep 2018` [Rescaling and Lerp](./projects/rescaling-and-lerp): Linear interpolation between two ranges _(processing)_

 - `Aug 2018` [Selections via SVG](./projects/svg-selection): ‘marching ants’ animation using svg in css _(svg,css)_

-## Contact

-Please contact me on [Twitter](https://twitter.com/Code_On_My_Mind) or make use of the [Issues](https://github.com/JonasKoenig/CodeOnMyMind/issues)-Page on GitHub.
-As I am learning, I am thankful for all typo- or bug reports.
-If you have any questions or feedback on existing projects or suggestions on future projects, create an issue and I will respond as soon as I can.

 ![Code On My Mind Banner](media/CodeOnMyMind_Banner.png)